tklab-tud/umundo/docs/BUILDING.md

 This should say <tt>cmake version 2.8.8</tt>.
 If you get the bash complaining about not finding cmake, logout and login again.

-## Windows 7 - Complete Walkthrough
+## Windows

 * [<b>Build Reports</b>](http://umundo.tk.informatik.tu-darmstadt.de/cdash/index.php?project=umundo)
 * [<b>Precompiled dependencies (32Bit)</b>](https://github.com/tklab-tud/umundo/tree/master/contrib/prebuilt/windows-x86/msvc/lib)
 / [<b>Precompiled dependencies (64Bit)</b>](https://github.com/tklab-tud/umundo/tree/master/contrib/prebuilt/windows-x86_64/msvc/lib)

 Building from source on windows is somewhat more involved and instructions are necessarily in prose form.
+These instructions were created using Windows 7 and MS Visual Studio 2010.

-<b>64 bit Note:</b> The 64Bit version of Windows has not received the proper
+<b>64 bit Note:</b> There has been some changes with regard to accessing registry
-care it needs in the past.
-I will try to keep it up-to-date if demand increases.
+Keys, e.g. <tt>RegCreateKey(HKEY_LOCAL_MACHINE ...)</tt> will return a permission denied error code 5.
+The embedded Bonjour does so and will have to be patched.
+Until I get around to do it, just turn-off UAC.

 ### Details on required build-time dependencies